citp/privacy-policy-historical/s/sc/scr/scribendi.com.md

 ### Recourse and Dispute Resolution

   * Any personal information you provide to Scribendi is regulated by Canada's _Personal Information Protection and Electronic Documents Act._ You have the right to know what personal information Scribendi holds about you, and to request correction of any errors or omissions therein.
 We reserve the right, as required by law, to require additional evidence of your identity in order to ensure that personal information we hold is disclosed only to you.
-Please direct all such inquiries, by post and enclosing a copy of a document which confirms your identity (i.e. your driving license), to: _The Data Protection and Privacy Officer, Scribendi Inc., 81 St Michael Ave., Chatham, Ontario, N7M 3E7, Canada_.
+Please direct all such inquiries, by post and enclosing a copy of a document which confirms your identity (i.e. your driving license), to: _The Data Protection and Privacy Officer, Scribendi Inc., 405 Riverview Drive, Suite 201, Chatham ON N7M 5J5, Canada_.

-Thank you for reading our Privacy Policy!
-If you have any questions or concerns, please [ask us](https://web.archive.org/contact.php).
+Thank you for reading our Privacy Policy.
+If you have any questions or concerns, please [ask us](https://web.archive.org/contact).